marcoalopez/GrainSizeTools/DOCS/_Paleopizometry.md

 array([167.41, 153.66, 162.16, 172.73, 162.83, 185.45])
 ```

 For example, the piezometer relation of Stipp and Tullis (2003) requires entering the grain size as *the root mean square (RMS) using equivalent circular diameters with no stereological correction*, and so on.
 Table 1 show all the implemented piezometers in GrainSizeTools v3.0+ and the apparent grain size required for each one.
 Despite some piezometers were originally calibrated using linear intercepts (LI), the script will always require entering a specific grain size average measured as equivalent circular diameters (ECD).
 The script will automatically approximate the ECD value to linear intercepts using the De Hoff and Rhines (1968) empirical relation.
 Also, the script takes into account if the authors originally used a specific correction factor for the grain size.
-For more details on the piezometers and the assumption made use the command ```help()```  in the console as follows:
+For more details on the piezometers and the assumption made using the command ```help()```  in the console as follows:

 ```python
 help(calc_diffstress)